Powered by

 Farmer Kuber Singh, while showcasing his arid paddy field, remarks,

 Farmer Kuber Singh had sown paddy crop in his 10-acre field in Mengrakala village of Berasia, 30 km from Bhopal, the capital of Madhya Pradesh.
-Now, the crop is completely destroyed due to lack of rain.
+Now, the crop is destroyed due to lack of rain.
 Kuber Singh says in despair,

 “Neither the weather nor the government is supporting us.
 Due to unseasonal heat and lack of rain at the beginning of August, the entire paddy crop got damaged.
 Also, due to the heat, even the maize crop started ripening quickly.
 To save the maize, it is necessary to maintain moisture in the fields, that is why we are doing extra irrigation and praying to God for rain.”

-Another farmer, Chandresh, from Mohaniyakhedi village in Raisen district, says, “He has planted paddy crop in his 25 acres of land at a cost of Rs 7 lakh.
+Another farmer, Chandresh, from Mohaniyakhedi village in Raisen district, says, “He has planted paddy crop in his 25 acres of land at Rs 7 lakh.
 Due to the lack of rain for the last month, thick cracks have appeared in the field and the paddy crop has started turning yellow from below.
 We have no reason left to keep this dry crop in the field now.
 He adds,

 “The government is claiming to provide 10 hours of electricity to the farmers, but we are getting it only for four to six hours.
 This electricity is not enough to save our crop.”